-More specifically, each of these two effects gives the marginal effect on the log of an executive's tax liability of an increase in the independent variable, as computed at the median. $^{10}$ The number 0.263 in column (b-i) indicates that a rise of X in the log of company assets increases the log of executive income by 0.263\X. Because both variables are in logarithms, the elasticity of income with respect to assets is +26.3%.
-The number -0.034 in column (b-ii) is the additional effect for Capitalists-which we take from the coefficient on the interaction variable Log(Assets)\Capitalist.
-Hence, the total elasticity of income with respect to firm assets for Capitalists is 0.263 + 0.034 = 0.297.
+More specifically, each of these two effects gives the marginal effect on the log of an executives tax liability of an increase in the independent variable, as computed at the median.10 The number 0.263 in column (b-i) indicates that a rise of X in the log of company assets increases the log of executive report the industry dummies, but they turn out to be unimportant (though note that we have excluded banks from our sample already).

+10In many tobit regressions (e.g., those in Ramseyer & Rasmusen (2003)), the regression coefficients have little meaning in themselves and must be converted to "marginal effects" by seeing how their effect on the underlying indicator variable translates into a change in the expected value of the observed variable.
+That does not apply here.
+Here, we use income by .263X.
+Because both variables are in logarithms, the elasticity of income with respect to assets is +26.3%.
+The number -0.034 in column (b-ii) is the additional effect for Capitalists - which we take from the coefficient on the interaction variable Log(Assets)Capitalist.
+Hence, the total elasticity of income with respect to firm assets for Capitalists is .263 + .034 = .297.

 Much the same interpretation applies to the t-statistics.
-The t-statistic of 8.87 on the coefficient 0.263 tells us that the effect of assets on pay is significantly different from zero for Company Men.
+The t- statistic of 8.87 on the coefficient 0.263 tells us that the effect of assets on pay is significantly different from zero for Company Men.
 The t-statistic of 0.60 on the coefficient 0.034 tells us that the effect of assets on pay for Capitalists is insignificantly different from the effect of assets on that of Company Men.
-To test for whether the effect of size on the pay of Capitalists is significantly different from zero, we need to do an F-test on the sum of the coefficients.
+To test for whether the effect of size on the pay of Capitalists is significantly different from zero, we need to do an F-test test on the sum of the coefficients.
 Doing so yields the highly significant F-statistic of 34.09.

 Discrete variables must be interpreted somewhat differently.
 The number 6.732 in column (b-i) is the constant.
 It represents the effect on Log(Tax Liability) of simply being in the dataset.
-The number 0.805 in column (b-ii) is the effect on Log(Tax Liability) of being a Capitalist, computed using a Capitalist dummy.
-Accordingly, the conditional mean log income tax for Capitalists is 6.732 + 0.805 = 7.537.
+The number .805 in column (b-ii) is the effect on Log(Tax Liability) of being a Capitalist, computed using a Capitalist dummy.
+Accordingly, the conditional mean log income tax for Capitalists is 6.732 + .805 = 7.537.
 For discrete variables that have small effects (e.g., Option Program in column (c-i), with its marginal effect of 0.187), the effect is close to the percentage increase.
-For an increase in its log from 6.732 to 7.537, however, Tax rises not by 80.5% but by 124%.
+For an increase in its log from 6.732 to 7.537, however Tax rises not by 80.5% but by 124%.